-The Corporation's issued and outstanding share capital consists of 80,334,828 Common Shares.
+The Corporation's issued and outstanding share capital consists of 80,667,634 Common Shares.
 Holders of Common Shares are entitled to one vote for each Common Share held on all matters to be considered and acted upon at the Meeting or any adjournment or postponement thereof.

-The Corporation has set the close of business on May 18, 2022 as the record date for the Meeting.
-The Corporation will prepare a list of shareholders of record at such time.
-Holders of Common Shares named on that list will be entitled to vote the shares then registered in their names at the Meeting, except to the extent that (a) the holder has transferred the ownership of any of his Common Shares after that date, and (b) the transferee of those Common Shares produces properly endorsed share certificates, or otherwise establishes that he or she owns the Common Shares, and demands at any time before the Meeting that his or her name be included in the list of persons entitled to vote at the Meeting, in which case the transferee will be entitled to vote his or her Common Shares at the Meeting or any adjournment or postponement thereof.
+The Corporation has set the close of business on May 17, 2023 as the record date for the Meeting.
+The Corporation will prepare a list of Shareholders of record at such time.
+Holders of Common Shares named on that list will be entitled to vote the shares then registered in their names at the Meeting, except to the extent that (a) the holder has transferred the ownership of any of his or her Common Shares after that date, and (b) the transferee of those Common Shares produces properly endorsed share certificates, or otherwise establishes that he or she owns the Common Shares, and demands at any time before the Meeting that his or her name be included in the list of persons entitled to vote at the Meeting, in which case the transferee will be entitled to vote his or her Common Shares at the Meeting or any adjournment or postponement thereof.

-To the knowledge of the directors and executive officers of the Corporation, as at May 18, 2022, no person, firm or corporation beneficially owned, directly or indirectly, or exercised control or direction over, voting securities carrying more than 10 percent of the voting rights attached to any class of voting securities of the Corporation, except as stated below:
+To the knowledge of the directors and executive officers of the Corporation, as at May 17, 2023, no person, firm or corporation beneficially owned, directly or indirectly, or exercised control or direction over, voting securities carrying more than 10 percent of the voting rights attached to any class of voting securities of the Corporation, except as stated below:

-Name of Shareholder Approximate Number of Common Shares Held Percentage of Total Outstanding Common Shares EdgePoint Investment Group Inc. 18,268,236 22.74% Burgundy Asset Management Ltd. 9,778,120 12.17%
+Name of Shareholder Approximate Number of Common Shares Held Percentage of Total Outstanding Common Shares EdgePoint Investment Group Inc. 21,544,877 28% Fidelity Investments (1) 9,534,828 11%